-In the "AUTO", "SP" and "

-modes, light metering is locked at the MULTI setting and cannot be changed.
+¶ In the "AUTO", SP" and "♣" modes, light metering is fixed at the MULTI setting and cannot be changed.

-The photometry modes are effective for the following subjects
+◆ The Photometry modes are effective for the following subjects ◆

 MULTI

 In this mode, the camera uses automatic scene recognition to analyze the subject and provide optimum exposure in a wide range of shooting conditions.
 This mode should be used for everyday photography.